Charles Grodin: Personal life

 Grodin was married twice, to Julie Ferguson (divorced) and Elissa Durwood (married 1983).
-He had two children: daughter Marion (a comedienne), from his marriage to Julie Ferguson, and son, Nicholas, from his marriage to Elissa Durwood.
-Elissa's father, Stanley Durwood, founded AMC Theatres, the largest movie theater chain in the world.
+He had two children: daughter Marion (a comedienne), from his marriage to Ferguson, and son, Nicholas, from his marriage to Durwood.
 For a period in the 2000s, Grodin gave up show business to be a stay-at-home dad to his children.

 Death

-Grodin died from multiple myeloma at his home in Wilton, Connecticut, on May 18, 2021.
-He was 86.
+On May 18, 2021, Grodin died from multiple myeloma at his home in Wilton, Connecticut, at age 86.